jones139/HomeAutomation/Heating_Controller/README.md

     - has LED indicators to show the actual status of each zone.
     - provides 240V AC signals to the zone valves via a separate junction box.
     - takes the switched 240V AC signal from the zone valves to switch the boiler demand contacts via a relay.
-  - A 4 channel ESP32 based relay board which provides the computer control functionality vi MQTT messages (see below for details)
+  - A 4 channel ESP32 based relay board which provides the computer control functionality vi MQTT messages (see below for details), and also monitors some temperatres around the heating water system.
-  - An ESP32 based boiler monitor which measures central heating and hot water temperatures and provides these to the server via MQTT messages (it is intened to merge this functionality into the relay board later to reduce the number of microcontrollers in use).

 Note that the hot water zone is wired differently to the heating zones - thermostat control utilises the cyliner stat at 240V so there is no need for an interposing relay for thermostat control.
 Also the computer control mode does not control the cylinder heating directly, instead the computer controlled relay provides the ability to inhibit hot water heating via the cylinder stat.
 This is because the DS18B20 temperature sensor fitted to the cylinder and monitored via the ESP32 board in the control panel has proved to be unreliable so not suitable for a control function at the moment.